barry-ha/Griduino/docs/ASSEMBLY.md

 <h2>7.
 Programming the Griduino GPS</h2>

-To load the Griduino programming onto your device, please refer to the open-source project on GitHub:
+To load the Griduino programming onto your device, please refer to latest documentation on GitHub:

 https://github.com/barry-ha/Griduino

-Find the PROGRAMMING.md file for complete programming instructions.
+The [docs/PROGRAMMING.md](https://github.com/barry-ha/Griduino/blob/master/docs/PROGRAMMING.md) file has complete programming instructions.

 The Griduino hardware platform offers a great deal of capability with a bright colorful display, powerful cpu, GPS receiver, barometric sensor, and a digital audio channel.
 We hope you invent fun and useful new things for it to do.